network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-(e.g., TCP Prague with ECT(1) packet marking), for their normal traffic when it is available, and fall back to traditional loss-based congestion controls (e.g., Reno or CUBIC) otherwise, the same strategy SHOULD be used for RPM test traffic.
+(e.g., TCP Prague with ECT(1) packet marking), for their normal traffic when it is available, and fall back to traditional loss-based congestion controls (e.g., Reno or CUBIC) otherwise, the same strategy SHOULD be used for responsiveness test traffic.
-This is RECOMMENDED so that the synthetic traffic generated by the RPM test mimics real-world traffic for that server.
+This is RECOMMENDED so that the synthetic traffic generated by the responsiveness test mimics real-world traffic for that server.

-Delay-based congestion-control algorithms (e.g., Vegas, FAST, BBR) SHOULD NOT be used for RPM test traffic because they take much longer to discover the depth of the bottleneck buffers.
+Delay-based congestion-control algorithms (e.g., Vegas, FAST, BBR) SHOULD NOT be used for responsiveness test traffic because they take much longer to discover the depth of the bottleneck buffers.
 Delay-based congestion-control algorithms seek to mitigate the effects of bufferbloat, by detecting and responding to early signs